twiztedmyrtle/twiztedmyrtle.github.io/content/about.md

               </footer>
             </blockquote>
             <blockquote>
-              <p>I worked closely with Asha in Spitsbergen - dedicated and passionate photographer.
-She has a very artistic photographic eye and is able to pick out of a piece of art from a regular subject.
+              <p>I worked closely with Asha in Spitsbergen.
+She has a very artistic photographic eye and is able to pick out a piece of art from a regular subject.
 Her way of communicating with people and her talent for photography makes her an extraordinary person to work with and to be around.</p>
             </blockquote>
           </li>
         </ul>